klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_importChain <a id="admin_importchain"></a>

-The `importChain` is an administrative method that imports an exported chain from file into node.
+The `importChain` is an administrative method that imports an exported chain from a file into a node.
 This only works if there is no existing chain in a Klaytn node.
 This method does not delete any data of the existing chain.

 | Client  | Method invocation            |